Mythical-Github/kf1_mods_installer/README.md

 # kf1_mods_installer

 # What does this do?
-It easily installs killing floor 1 workshop mods in mass amounts via workshop collections./ This was mainly created because the kf1 workshop breaks after you subscribe to more than 50 items/ It also installs all mods in the game directory, in their own Mods folder, keeping the game install cleaner
+It easily installs killing floor 1 workshop mods in mass amounts via workshop collections.\
+This was mainly created because the kf1 workshop breaks after you subscribe to more than 50 items.\
+It also installs all mods in the game directory, in their own Mods folder, keeping the game install cleaner

 # Using: